LassoSoft/LassoGuide/lasso_guide_source/databases/adding-updating.rst

    where a large record is being added to the database and there is no need to inspect the values which were added.

-FileMaker Pro
+FileMaker Server
    The ``keyField_value`` method is set to the value of the internal "Record ID" for the new record.
-The "Record ID" functions as an auto-increment field that is automatically maintained by FileMaker Pro for all records.
+The "Record ID" functions as an auto-increment field that is automatically maintained by FileMaker Server for all records.

-   FileMaker Pro automatically performs a search for the record which was added to the database.
+   FileMaker Server automatically performs a search for the record which was added to the database.
 The found set resulting from an ``-add`` action is equivalent to a search for the single record using the ``keyField_value`` method.

-   The value for ``-keyField`` is ignored when adding records to a FileMaker Pro database.
+   The value for ``-keyField`` is ignored when adding records to a FileMaker Server database.
 The value for ``keyField_value`` is always the internal "Record ID" value.

 .. note::
    Consult the documentation for third-party data sources to see what behavior